apurbar06/My-Ebook-Android/README.md

 https://github.com/apurbar06/My-Ebook-Android/raw/master/my%20Ebook.apk

-###### Collect Read Contribute
+#### Collect Read Contribute
 Finding study materials here and there is a boring task.
 Sometimes we are unable to find out our required file or maybe it doesn't exist in online.

 ***Here is the solution***

 This is an application based on *android* which provides you a common platform for all your study materials.
 Find what you need and contribute what you have which may help others.
+However, as of now this is only for **IIITD&M Kancheepuram**.

+So what are you waiting for.
+Just click the link mentioned above, get the app and explore.